walkie/academic-webpage/papers/gttse11-variation-programming.abstract.md

 motivation, general ideas, and principles that underlie the choice calculus.
 This is followed by a closer look at the semantics.
-We will then present practical applications based on several small example scenarios and consider the concepts of ``variation programming'' and ``variation querying''.
+We will then present practical applications based on several small example scenarios and consider the concepts of "variation programming" and "variation querying".
 The practical applications involve work with a Haskell library that supports variation programming and experimentation with the choice calculus.